 If you entered the command without "/y", a message appears prompting you to confirm the operation.
 Type y to confirm the reset or n to abort it.

-- <n> is the inlet number. - <outlet_n> is an outlet number.
+<n> is the inlet number.

 Resetting to Factory Defaults

 The following commands restore all settings of the PX device to factory defaults.